Dimnir/CancerClassification/README.md

 3) freezing first layers of the VGG16 and training the classifier on the images.

-4) data augmentation and fine tuning to get better results.
+4) data augmentation, unfreezing and fine tune to get better results.

 Second Dataset: